Lucban: Pahiyas festival

 Lucban celebrates the Pahiyas Festival every May 15 in honor of the patron saint of farmers, St Isidore the Labourer.
-Beginning with a 6:00am mass at the Lucban Church, this festival showcases a street of houses which are adorned with fruits, vegetables, agricultural products, handicrafts and kiping, a rice-made decoration, which afterwards can be eaten grilled or fried.
+Beginning with a 6:00am Catholic Mass at the Lucban Church, this festival showcases a street of houses which are adorned with fruits, vegetables, agricultural products, handicrafts and kiping, a rice-made decoration, which afterwards can be eaten grilled or fried.
 The houses are judged and the best one is proclaimed the winner.
 Every year, tourists roam the municipality to witness the decoration of houses.
 Nowadays, Pahiyas Festival is a week long celebration starting every May 15.

 In the 2014 Pahiyas Festival, 40,000 Lucban longganisa were made by Rimberto Veloso, of Eker and Ely’s longganisa, including 10 commercial sausage makers, from May 12 to 19, a “one whole week of buying spree” — P150 a dozen for jumbo size and P75 for regular.
 The reddish sausages adorned façade of houses, stores, and public market stalls.